Magaland is having its faith tested – maybe St Donald is only human after all

 A brutal battle has been fought in the West Wing between the tariffista ultras and the free-marketeers.
 To personalise it, Peter Navarro versus Elon Musk, with Musk dismissing Navarro as a moron, “dumb as a sack of bricks”.
 The ultras are licking their wounds.

 That has given the markets cause for hope.
-The tariffs have not gone away, but there’s a belief they may have reached their high-water mark.
-In the coming 90-day pause, expect administration officials to be claiming a series of spurious trade victories as they wind back the most punitive measures.
+The tariffs have not gone away, but there’s a belief that they may have reached their high-water mark.
+In the coming 90-day pause, expect administration officials to claim a series of spurious trade victories as they wind back the most punitive measures.

 Trump has already seen a slide in his approval ratings, an index he watches as closely as the stock market.
 Magaland is having its faith tested – say it quietly, but maybe St Donald is fallible after all.
 And what drove Americans to vote for him in November was the belief that the businessman would make them all richer.

 The Democrats may not be having that much impact right now – and have no general to lead the charge – but, in a sense, that doesn’t matter.
-The Trump Show is sucking in all the oxygen; how much attention would anyone else get right now, apart from him?
+The Trump Show is sucking in all the oxygen; how much attention would anyone else get right now?

 The view is that Trump has been chastened by the past 10 days and wouldn’t dare go full tariffista ultra again in three months’ time.
 But that assumes the president will behave rationally, logically, and predictably – and who would bet on that?